 PI.02.01.01 (new EP 19): The hospital monitors the use of opioids to determine if they are being used safely (e.g. tracking adverse events such as respiratory depression, naloxone use, duration and does of opioid prescribing.)

-TJC has indicated that surveyors will be evaluating compliance with these new standards via tracers, document review, staff interviews, and the Data Use system tracer.
-So, make sure your leadership team has developed a plan to address each of the new requirments and educate staff on these important new standards.
+TJC has indicated that surveyors will be evaluating compliance with these new JCAHO pain management standards via tracers, document review, staff interviews, and the Data Use system tracer.
+So, make sure your leadership team has developed a plan to address each of the new requirments and educate staff on these important pain assessment and management standards for hospitals.